 You can book the barbecues for big groups, or you can just turn up and tap your watch in a passive aggressive way until other users move along.

-Fort Victoria is a former military battery which is by a shingle beach looking towards Hurst Castle on the mainland.
+Fort Victoria is a former military battery that is by a shingle beach looking towards Hurst Castle on the mainland.
 It's not a sandy paradise but it's got some green space to run around and - remarkably - free parking.
+There's a height barrier so you can't get in with motorhomes.

 Runner up: Red Cliff, Yaverland or Sandhard Beach, Yarmouth

 I used to recommend Compton Bay for barbecues until the National Trust put out an appeal asking people to stop.
-The main issue was people having barbecues on the clifftop, which can catch fire in hot weather.
+The main issue was people having barbecues on the clifftop, as they can catch fire in hot weather.

 Sandhard Beach is another option.
-It's a quiet beach which is hidden away a little bit near to Yarmouth's harbour (read the blog for advice on parking etc).
-It has a couple of BBQ areas with seating which looks like a civilised way to do things.
+It's a quiet beach that is hidden away a little bit near to Yarmouth's harbour (read the blog for advice on parking etc).
+It has a couple of BBQ areas with seating that looks like a civilised way to do things.

 I used to recommend Compton Bay for barbecues until the National Trust put out an appeal asking people to stop.
-The main issue was people having barbecues on the clifftop, which can catch fire in hot weather.
+The main issue was people having barbecues on the clifftop, as they can catch fire in hot weather.

 Sandhard Beach is another option.
-It's a quiet beach which is hidden away a little bit near to Yarmouth's harbour (read the blog for advice on parking etc).
-It has a couple of BBQ areas with seating which looks like a civilised way to do things.
+It's a quiet beach that is hidden away a little bit near to Yarmouth's harbour (read the blog for advice on parking etc).
+It has a couple of BBQ areas with seating that looks like a civilised way to do things.

 Best Isle of Wight beach for fossil hunting